• Skip to primary navigation

 How do you get perfectly browned chicken on the stovetop?

-The best way to get the best color when you are searing chicken is to make sure that you heat the skillet first, Do NOT add chicken to a cold pan; warm it up first.
+The best way to get the best color when you are searing chicken is to make sure that you heat the skillet first.
+Do NOT add chicken to a cold pan; warm it up first.
 Do NOT move the chicken around the pan.
 Once you place the chicken, let it cook.
 Do NOT overcrowd the skillet.
-When the chicken is close together, it will be more likely to steam as it cooks, preventing the chicken from getting the nice crust on the outside.
+When the chicken is close together, it will be more likely to steam as it cooks, preventing the chicken from getting a nice crust on the outside.

 How to serve chicken florentine.